 It was the highest levels of unemployment since the Great Depression and precipitated riots in many inner cities during the summer months of 1981.

 Economic Growth and Lawson Boom

-House prices almost tripled in a decade.
-The increase was even greater in the south east and London.
+During the 1980s, nominal house prices almost tripled.
+The increase was even greater in the south-east and London.
 The housing boom was caused by: